Throughout this website we stress the importance of adopting a brain-healthy lifestyle.

 Let’s take a look at why the usual ways of making lifestyle changes often fail.

 Then I’ll give you some super-easy but counter-intuitive tips to create new, healthy habits by rewiring your brain.

 Change the Usual Way Is Hard

-Next, I’ll tell you how to harness the power of your brain to stop struggling with a healthy lifestyle change by turning it into a habit!
+Next, I’ll tell you how to rewire your brain to stop struggling with a healthy lifestyle change by turning it into a habit.

 I’m going to use an example of starting a walking program, but these concepts can be used for creating any new healthy habit.